mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

 You can add dynamic application security testing of web APIs to your [GitLab CI/CD](../../../ci/README.md) pipelines.
 This helps you discover bugs and potential security issues that other QA processes may miss.
-DAST API performs fuzz testing of API operation parameters.
-Fuzz testing sets operation parameters to unexpected values in an effort to cause unexpected behavior and errors in the API backend.

-We recommend that you use fuzz testing in addition to [GitLab Secure](../index.md)'s other security scanners and your own test processes.
-If you're using [GitLab CI/CD](../../../ci/README.md), you can run fuzz tests as part your CI/CD workflow.
+We recommend that you use DAST API testing in addition to [GitLab Secure](../index.md)'s other security scanners and your own test processes.
+If you're using [GitLab CI/CD](../../../ci/README.md), you can run DAST API tests as part your CI/CD workflow.

 ## Requirements